Team MemberSpace

 Once your server is set up, it’s time to connect it to your website and start charging for access!

-To accept payments for your paid Discord server, you’ll need to create a MemberSpace account for free and install it on your website (If you don’t have a website yet, you can still get started—MemberSpace can generate a simple one-page site for you.).
+To accept payments for your paid Discord server, create a MemberSpace account for free and install it on your website.

-Now connect your Discord server to your paid membership.
+Now it’s time to connect your Discord invite link to your membership.

 Inside MemberSpace: